content-services/content-sources-backend/docs/tasking_system/tasking_system.md

 ### Queue

 `Queue` is an interface used by the client and worker packages for scheduling tasks.
-It is meant to be used through client/worker, not imported independently.
+It is meant to be used through client or worker, not imported independently.

 https://github.com/content-services/content-sources-backend/blob/173f764d031da46665136a317caa8213e3677ad7/pkg/tasks/queue/queue.go#L28-L53